An explanation of Mondrian's oeuvre by Michael Sciam

 On observing this square and contemplating the differing thickness of the lines, we are faced with a unity undergoing transformation from one side to the other; a synthesis that already appears comparatively manifold in itself.
 We perceive a unity that tends to become rather than to be.
 It endures but changes at the same time; a square that is open, dynamic, asymmetric, and entirely expressed by color.

 This composition goes to the heart of the problem: to show the manifold in unitary form; to open up unity, i.e. the postulate of consciousness, to the changing aspect of the natural universe and existence in time but without losing sight of it.
-This is a fundamental issue: The one and the many appear as antithetical realities in the human dimension; in actual fact, they are the same thing.
+This is a fundamental issue: The one and the many appear as antithetical realities in the human dimension; in actual fact, they are the very same “thing”.

 One and the same thing